City Maintenance

 Water FAQ

-Water bills are sent out quarterly so expect to receive them around the 1st of month and are due by the 20th of every month.
+Water bills are sent out monthly so expect to receive them around the 1st of month and are due by the 20th of every month.

 The City sends out water bills on the 1st of the month.
 These bills are not considered late until after the 20th of that month.
 On the 21st day of the month there will be an additional $20 late fee added to the water bill for non-payment.